FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 avalanche subnet create fibrinNet
 ```

-Since this command does not provide any arguements, you would neeed to walk through the configuration wizard to generate a genesis file for your network.
+Since this command does not provide any arguements, you would neeed to walk through the configuration wizard to generate a `genesis file` for your network.

-* Choose a VM:
+* Choose a Virtual Machine (VM):
   ![choose a VM](/images/2.png "Choose VM")
   We are going to be making use of the `SubnetEVM`